Parador de Úbeda: The original building and its history

 A further small exterior patio was located at the eastern end of the palace.
 Access to it was by a carriage entrance from a side street.
 Goods were unloaded there.
 This patio was surrounded by storerooms and there were servants' quarters with wooden balconies on the upper floor.

 A sub-basement of the palace was constructed to provide storerooms for food and household necessities.
 At a further level below that there was a network of vaulted galleries providing space for enormous earthenware jars for wine, olive oil and other foodstuffs.
 The sub-basement also housed a well which was connected to a subterranean cistern.
 During the building of the palace, Dean Ortega ordered the laying of an underground water pipe leading to the building from a spring located in the outskirts of Úbeda.

 A walled garden was laid at the western end of the palace where Úbeda's fish market had once been situated.
 Seven cypress trees were planted there to provide shade.

 A nephew of Dean Ortega, Andrés Ortega-Cabrío y Magaña, inherited the palace upon his uncle's death in 1571 and he undertook significant restorations and improvements within the building in the seventeenth century, but without disturbing the integrity of the original features.

 The Úbeda Parador building remained in the same family until 1831 when ownership passed to the 1st Marqués del Donadío, Ángel Fernández de Liencres y Pando (d.1850), a senator of the Kingdom of Spain, a knight of the Orden de Santiago (Order of Santiago) and mayor of Úbeda.
 He replaced the Ortega coat of arms over the central door with that of his own.
 The exchange required the cutting off of the hands of the two stone figures supporting the original shield, a desecration that is still visible.
 The palace became known as the Palacio de Marqués del Donadío.
 It passed through the ownership of numerous members of the Donadío family until it was in the hands of one of the sons of the third Marqués de Donadío, Miguel Fernández de Liencres y Nájera (1869—1937) who sold it to the ayuntamiento (the city council) in May 1929.
-The council then gave it free of charge to the newly established Patronato Nacional del Turismo (National Tourist Board) in September that year for the express purpose of converting it into a Parador.
+The council then gave it free of charge to the newly established Patronato Nacional de Turismo (National Tourist Board) in September that year for the express purpose of converting it into a Parador.

 The selection of Úbeda as one of the locations for a state-run hotel establishment had been made by King Alfonso XIII of Spain and Prime Minister Miguel Primo de Rivera on a joint visit to the city on 14 January 1926 as guests of the Marqués de la Rambla.
 During a reception, local dignitaries complained that they did not have a guest house to welcome distinguished visitors to Úbeda.
 The King responded positively, encouraging the town authorities to find a centrally located building to house what would become one of the earliest Paradores.